wokech/blog-main/README.md

-# Blog developed using Quarto by RStudio
+# William Okech's blog developed using Quarto by Posit/RStudio

+## Summary

+I am a research scientist with a background in Biomedical Engineering.
+My primary interests include:

+• Biotechnology and Biomechanics

+• Data Visualization

+I hope to introduce readers to the basics of data analysis and visualization and provide a periodic summary of recent advances in biotechnology and biomechanics.

 ## Notes

-1. Render the project with:
+Render the project with:

-a) Terminal
+a) **Terminal**

-i) render project in current dir quarto render
+i) render project in current directory ==> quarto render

-ii) render project in 'myproject' quarto render myproject
+ii) render project in 'myproject' ==> quarto render myproject

-iii) render only documents in the 'articles' sub-directory quarto render articles
+iii) render only documents in the 'articles' sub-directory ==> quarto render articles

-b) Console
+b) **Console**

 library(quarto)

-quarto_render()
+Use quarto_render() function to render the whole project